Aphaditah/Aphaditah/README.md

 - 👋 Hi, I’m @Aphaditah
 - 👀 I’m interested in automation
 - 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on intelligence people
+- 💞️ I’m looking to collaborate on automation
 - 📫 How to reach me drlelouch049@gmail.com

 <!---